🛠 Create Your Own - Contract Renewal Review Workflow

 Set Team Owners

-If no team owners are assigned, the Late Response Escalation phase, and potentially the Approvals phase, may not function as intended.
+If no team owners are assigned, the Late Response Escalation and Approvals phase may not function as intended.
 To assign team owners:

 - From the navigation menu, click Teams.